Langkær Gymnasium & HF: History

+Controversy

 As the demographics of the school's students changed more rapidly after 2010, the school faced a number of challenges that tested its identity.
 A number of former and current students from the school travelled to Syria to fight for ISIS, with police stating that individuals with connections to the Grimhøj Mosque (Danish: Grimhøjmoskeen) had been a catalyst for the group.
 In 2020, the late Victor Kjærulff, a former teacher and student counsellor at Langkaer Gymnasium, reflected upon some of the difficulties that he had encountered as a teacher at a school where an increasing number of students had non-western backgrounds.
 The school worked with the police, religious leaders, local schools and other organisations to counter radicalisation and to provide insight into democratic processes.
 One example of this was the visit of the American ambassador to Denmark, Rufus Gifford, who took part in a workshop on democratic participation and civic responsibility in 2015.
 Another example was the school banning group prayer sessions in an attempt to stop social control and maintain its integrity as a secular school.

 The relative lack of minority students at other high schools in the area was a significant 'push' factor and Langkær's reputation and diversity was in itself a 'pull' factor for applicants of non-Danish backgrounds.
 However, in 2016, Langkaer Gymnasium was the focus of significant national and international media attention after it became public knowledge that the school had allocated students into classes based on whether they had a Danish background.
 The school's then principal, Yago Bundgaard, and the chairman of Langkaer's active student council, Jens Philip Puriya Jazdani, both described the move as the 'least worst' option open to the school at the time as the school sought to maintain its Danish identity, while still offering an inclusive environment to students of other backgrounds.
 After the controversy, the number of new students who chose the school's STX programme decreased dramatically.
 Jazdani and Bundgaard would later clash on matters such as the students' right to pray in groups as Langkaer Gymnasium sought to solve a unique set of challenges relating to integration.